 In December 2009, our Rhode Island manufacturing facility received regulatory approval from the E.C. for the production of Soliris.
-In the fourth quarter of 2009, the FDA commenced its inspection of our Rhode Island manufacturing facility and requested additional information regarding our manufacturing processes which we plan to address in 2010.
+In the fourth quarter of 2009, the FDA commenced its inspection of our Rhode Island manufacturing facility, and we have provided additional information to the FDA regarding our manufacturing processes during early 2010.

 Our most significant agreement with a third party manufacturer is the large-scale product supply agreement with Lonza Sales AG, or Lonza, dated December 18, 2002, which has been amended from time to time.
 This agreement, the Lonza Agreement, relates to the manufacture of eculizumab.
-An amendment to the Lonza Agreement provided for additional production and minimum quantity purchase commitments of Soliris of \$30 million to \$35 million from 2009 through 2013.
+An amendment to the Lonza Agreement provided for additional production and minimum quantity purchase commitments of Soliris of \$30,000 to \$35,000 from 2009 through 2013.
 Such commitments may be cancelled only in limited circumstances.
 If we terminate the Lonza Agreement without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
 Under an existing arrangement with Lonza, we expect to pay Lonza a royalty on sales of Soliris manufactured at our Rhode Island facility.